Black male student with white headphones around neck yawning at desk in class

 Related: 6 Smart Coffee Hacks for College Students

 As you can see, good sleep is crucial for your academic success.
-As a college student, you may feel that homework occupies all your time, but that doesn’t mean you can’t find the ideal balance and maintain the right balance through your college life.
+As a college student, you may feel that homework occupies all your time, but that doesn’t mean you can’t find the ideal balance and maintain the right balance throughout your college life.
 Surely you can!

 For more tips on taking care of your health with rest, check out the tag “sleep.”
 You’ll find sleep and stress advice to help you get through school!